Geometric stochastic heat equations: Abstract

 \subsection{Acknowledgements}

+{ The authors are very grateful to the referees for their careful reading of the manuscript.
+We are particularly indebted to the referee who pointed out a gap in the original argument of Section~\ref{sec:Ito}.
+Bridging this gap lead to substantial improvements in the clarity of the exposition.

-{ MH gratefully acknowledges financial support from the Leverhulme trust via a Leadership Award and the ERC via the consolidator grant 615897:CRITICAL.
+MH gratefully acknowledges financial support from the Leverhulme trust via a Leadership Award, the ERC via the consolidator grant 615897:CRITICAL, and the Royal Society via a research professorship.
 YB and MH are grateful to the Newton Institute for financial support and for the fruitful atmosphere fostered during the programme ``Scaling limits, rough paths, quantum field theory''.
-We are grateful to Xue-Mei Li for numerous discussions regarding stochastic analysis on manifolds. }
+We would also like to thank Xue-Mei Li for numerous discussions about stochastic analysis on manifolds. }